LBoyle/wdi-project-4-frontend/README.md

 ## Code excerpts and notes

-I made a nice constant variable containing a regular expression to validate the email fields.
+I made a constant variable containing a regular expression to validate the email fields.
 I also made use of $rootScope to broadcast messages.

 If you've ever seen an angular app, you already know what most of the code looks like.

-This code comes from the page displaying details about a machine, showing the use of uib-tabs with ng-repeat and a custom directive.
+This code comes from the page displaying details about a machine, showing the use of uib-tabs with ng-repeat and two custom directives.

 ```
 <uib-tabset>